Time To Read: 6 minutes

 5. Grass Trimmer

 Also called a weed whacker, you’ll need a trimmer to tackle weeds and grasses.
 It’s used to provide a finishing edge against trees, sidewalks, and other lawn features.
-As with lawnmowers, trimmers are either gas or electric powered.
+As with lawnmowers, trimmers are either gas or electric-powered.

-Start Using Lawn Care Software!
+Start Using Landscaping Software!

 6. Leaf Blower